Fadi88/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 3. Model Training.

-the training happened with 0.001 learning rate, using Adam optimizer, epochs number of 50 and 64 element in the batch size. all those values were ontained by trial and error
+the batch size was 50 after trial and error

+for the epochs a limit of 80 was picked, however to avoid overfitting early termination was used when validation accrucay got to 94.5% or more

+the inital learning rate chosen for the training was 0.023

+the initial dropout rate chosen was 20% (0.8 keep prob.)

+however to an adaptive approch was picked to control the value of both the dropout ratio and the learning rate when the model got over 90% the learning was decreased to make it converge

 #### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

 My final model results were:
-* training set accuracy of ?
+* training set accuracy of 99.55%
-* validation set accuracy of ?
+* validation set accuracy of 94.54%
-* test set accuracy of ?
+* test set accuracy of 93%

 If an iterative approach was chosen:
-* What was the first architecture that was tried and why was it chosen?
-* What were some problems with the initial architecture?
-* How was the architecture adjusted and why was it adjusted?
-Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
-One common justification for adjusting an architecture would be due to overfitting or underfitting.
-A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
-* Which parameters were tuned?
-How were they adjusted and why?
-* What are some of the important design choices and why were they chosen?
-For example, why might a convolution layer work well with this problem?
-How might a dropout layer help with creating a successful model?

-If a well known architecture was chosen:
-* What architecture was chosen?
-* Why did you believe it would be relevant to the traffic sign application?
-* How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?
+* the first network tested was the same as LeNet with the final layer changed
+* the main problems with this aproch was overfitting (high training reuslts vs above average test results) and not getting very high accurcay
+* to gain more felxibalty the size of the kernel in each conv.layer was increased to 7*7 to gain more paramters
+* the second pooling layer was removed and replaced with a dropout to counter the overfitting observed with the orignal approch
+* 2 more fully connected layers were added to add more paramters and more degree of freedoms to the network
+* it was decided to use a relatively learning rate with a batch size that is not so big wichi might lead to unsteablty so an adaptive learning rate was chosen for when good results were obtained the rate change to help the model converge more towards the least possible error

 ### Test a Model on New Images